 Powering up our all-flash line-up with the F900

-The F900, the latest addition to our award-winning PowerScale all-flash lineup, features dual-socket cascade lake processors, all-NVMe flash and NVIDIA GPUDirect compatibility to handle your most data intensive workloads.
+The F900, the latest addition to our award-winning PowerScale all-flash line up, features dual-socket cascade lake processors, all-NVMe flash and NVIDIA GPUDirect compatibility to handle your most data intensive workloads.
 With this release, you get more power and scale through blazing fast all-NVMe, support for GPU accelerated applications, and the ability to easily scale up to 93 PB in one cluster.
 Simply put, the F900 is designed to be the workhorse of modern, high performance data lakes.

-With this new release you also get more flexibility and choice for your unstructured data storage needs in the edge, core and public cloud.
+With this new release you also get more flexibility and choice for your unstructured data storage needs in the edge, core, and public cloud.
 You can easily add in new F900 nodes or replace old nodes with new PowerScale nodes, all while having seamless compatibility with your existing Isilon clusters, thanks to the PowerScale OneFS operating system.

 “We’re excited for the additional power and flexibility made available to us with the latest PowerScale all-flash platform and updates to OneFS.
 Knowing we can simply swap in the latest generation while the cluster remains online keeps us worry free,” said Keith Bradley, Director of Information Technology, Nature Fresh Farms.
-“With PowerScale all-flash we can support our most demanding data workloads – from new edge use cases, to the core data center, and potential public cloud workloads.”
+“With PowerScale all-flash we can support our most demanding data workloads – from new edge use cases, to the core data centre, and potential public cloud workloads.”

 Additionally, our PowerScale all-flash offerings provide options to support both on-premises and public cloud workloads, and you can choose whether to consume the technology as an appliance or as a service.

 New powerful all-flash tier available with PowerScale for Google Cloud